Monday - Friday

 - How to apply for a certified copy

 - Customer/applicant prepares application for certified copy of birth, death, or marriage record.
 There are special requirements and confidentiality issues that must be followed in issuing copies of records.

 - Birth records are confidential (closed) records 75 years from date of filing.
 Death records are confidential (closed) records 25 years from date of filing.
 Marriage records are open records.

 - When presented by the applicant, a deputy clerk reviews the form for completeness and verifies customer is properly qualified.

 - Who is a qualified customer?

-- The registrant, a member of his or her immediate family either by blood or marriage, his or her guardian, or his or her legal representative.
+- Qualified applicant – The registrant, or immediate family member either by blood, marriage or adoption, his or her guardian, or his or her legal agent or representative.
 The father must be on the birth certificate for it to be issued to him or the paternal grandparents.
 Aunts and uncles are not considered immediate family.
-Half-brothers and sisters are considered related by blood if they have the same mother.
-Step-parents may obtain certificates if the step-children are adopted, or living with step-parent and are minors.

 - LAW ENFORCEMENT AND GOVERNMENTAL AGENCIES

 - Local, state, and federal law enforcement or governmental agencies and other persons may be designated as properly qualified applicants by demonstrating a direct and tangible interest in the record when the information in the record in necessary to implement a statutory provision or to protect a personal legal property right.
 For example, an insurance company may request a Death Certificate to process a beneficiary claim.

 - Identification Required of Applicant